Understanding General Intercessions for Daily Mass

 Option 1

-5.That our local community may be a place of constant renewal and openness to the Holy Spirit, always ready for God's surprises, let us pray to the Lord.Lord, hear our prayer.
+5.That our local community may be a place where God's law is embraced in its fullness—as love, mercy, and truth—never reduced to cold rule-keeping, let us pray to the Lord.Lord, hear our prayer.

-That N. and all the faithful departed may enjoy the new wine of God's eternal kingdom, let us pray to the Lord.Lord, hear our prayer.
+That N. and all the faithful departed may enter into the eternal Sabbath rest of God's kingdom, let us pray to the Lord.Lord, hear our prayer.

 Option 2

-1.For Pope Leo XIV, that he may guide the Church with wisdom in discerning the new movements of the Spirit, let us pray to the Lord.Lord, hear our prayer.
+1.For Pope Leo XIV and all bishops, that they may interpret the Church's laws in the spirit of Christ—always in service of the human person and the glory of God, let us pray to the Lord.Lord, hear our prayer.

-5.For our parish, that it may be a community that embraces renewal and creatively responds to the needs of our time, let us pray to the Lord.Lord, hear our prayer.
+5.For our parish, that it may be a community where God's commandments are lived as expressions of love, never as burdens that crush the spirit, let us pray to the Lord.Lord, hear our prayer.

-That N. and all who have died may be made new in Christ and share in the eternal freshness of His resurrection, let us pray to the Lord.Lord, hear our prayer.
+That N. and all who have died may be found worthy to enter the Sabbath rest that remains for the people of God, let us pray to the Lord.Lord, hear our prayer.

 About Our General Intercessions for Daily Mass